Home

 What is the subject of the video?

-Give three examples of objects that are this geometric shape.
+Give three examples of objects that have this specific geometric shape.

 8. In February 1881, Mary Walton received a patent for her invention.